-The EYFS profile summaries and describes children's attainment at the end of the EYFS.
+Statutory baseline testing happens at the beginning of the year and the EYFS profile summaries and describes children's attainment at the end of the EYFS.
 It is based on ongoing observation and assessment in the three prime and four specific areas of learning, and the three learning characteristics.